Project vicinity between Port Angeles and Sequim. See larger map.

 This project widens the last two-lane section of US 101 between Sequim and Port Angeles.

 - Motorists should expect short-term traffic shifts and occasional 2-minute closures for utility relocations and hanging utility lines across US 101.
-Crews are also working on bridge construction at McDonald Creek.
 No nighttime work is scheduled.

 - Until further notice, the speed limit has been reduced to 45 mph on US 101 between Blue Mountain Road and the intersection of Carlsborg and Hooker Roads.